Gladiators (2008 British TV series) series 2: Gladiators

-Bold represents new Gladiators for Series 2.

 Events

 Three new events were added to the pool for the second series.
 Suspension Bridge and Pursuit returned from the original series.
 Suspension Bridge is now played over water and the Pursuit course also contains a water element.
 The only new event was Rocketball, a modified version of Swingshot from the original series.
 The Eliminator layout was also heavily revised for this series, now including the "Floor Travelator" as the preceding obstacle to the monkey bars.